If you have a dog and tell them it’s National Dog Day, I suspect they will reply: “I thought everyday was dog day! Now where’s my treat?”

 What’s going on?

 As often occurs in science, studies have had mixed results.
 Some research shows benefits to having a pet, other studies say there’s no difference between the health of those who do and don’t own pets.
-Still more research suggests there could even be negatives about pet ownership (and we don’t just mean picking up poop from the yard).
+Other research also suggests there could even be negatives about pet ownership (and we don’t just mean picking up poop from the yard).

 “We’re finding is it is a little bit more complicated than we originally thought,” she added.”I always say that it’s not a great question: ‘Are our pets good for us?’